sca075/mqtt_vacuum_camera/README.md

 - This integration is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
 Tested also on ProxMox and Docker Supervised "production" enviroment (fully setup home installation).
 ### Tanks to:
 - [@PiotrMachowski](https://github.com/PiotrMachowski) inspiring this integration and his amazing work.
-- [@Hypfer](https://github.com/Hypfer) for freeing the vacuums from the clouds and continuously improve our vacuums :)
 - [@billyourself](https://github.com/billyourself) for providing us the data and motivation to evolve this project.
 - [@Skeletorjus](https://github.com/Skeletorjus) that using this integration gave us several ideas to improve it.
 - [@rohankapoorcom](https://github.com/rohankapoorcom) autor of the v1.4.0 that make really easy to set up this integration.